 Mussa was three years old when the genocide began

 Mussa was born in 1991 in Rwanda, the youngest of a large family with two sisters and a brother.
 In 1994, when Mussa was three years old, the genocide against the Tutsi in Rwanda began.
-His father made the decision to move the family across the border into Zaire (now known as the Democratic Republic of Congo) in search of safety.
+His father made the decision to move the family across the border into the Democratic Republic of Congo (then known as Zaire) in search of safety.
 Mussa didn’t understand why his family rushed to pack up their belongings, though he sensed his family’s fear.

 The Interahamwe, a government-supported militia, had begun slaughtering Tutsis, as well as any Hutus who refused to take part in the genocide.
-Mussa’s family fled the chaos and violence that had now reached their home town.
+Mussa’s family left their home, fleeing the chaos and violence that had now reached their home town.

-Long journey to Zaire – and yet no safety there
+Long journey to DRC – and yet no safety there

-After a long and arduous journey fraught with danger, the family was able to cross into Zaire after paying a bribe at the border.
+After a long and arduous journey fraught with danger, the family was able to cross into DRC after paying a bribe at the border.
 However, they soon discovered it was no safer for them there than it had been in Rwanda.
-Although Mussa’s family went to great lengths to protect and comfort him, witnessing his strong father in despair was terrifying for him.
+Although Mussa’s family went to great lengths to protect and comfort him, witnessing his father’s despair was terrifying for him.

 Mussa’s family found temporary shelter in a refugee camp, however after a few weeks the camps were invaded by Interahamwe militia.
-The Interahamwe had fled Rwanda following the end of genocide, however they continued to wage violence in neighbouring countries, targeting Rwandans who had found shelter in camps close to the border.
+The Interahamwe had fled Rwanda following the end of the genocide, but continued to wage violence in neighbouring countries, targeting Rwandans who had found shelter in camps close to the border.